You asked me, “Why did you stay?” When you should be asking me how the hell I stayed alive!

 What I know now is the earth’s angriest rumbles make the highest mountains rise.
 With this courage we’ve found, we will rise a thousand more times.

 I’m not up here for your pity or applause or because this is just some cause that I want you to care about.
-I’m standing here to tell you that when 1 in 4 women are abused, claiming domestic violence is a just women’s issue is just an excuse not to be involved.
-Because if we’re not involved, we can continue to pretend that our mothers, sisters, daughters and friends are not being hurt at the hands of men.
-We need the men who are against this cruelty and violence to stand up as leaders, to speak in the silence and stand here beside us because this issue starts and ends in the hands and hearts of men.
+I’m standing here to tell you that when 1 in 4 women are abused, claiming domestic violence is a women’s issue is just an excuse not to be involved.
+Because if we’re not involved, we can continue to pretend that our mothers, sisters, daughters, and friends are not being hurt at the hands of men.
+We need the men who are against this cruelty and violence to stand up as leaders, to speak in silence, and to stand here beside us because this issue starts and ends in the hands and hearts of men.

 I never got the whole label of domestic violence survivor, but I get it now.
 Because when you make it out alive, you earn the right to say I survived.
 I was the 24 and I’m not anymore but in the 11 minutes it took me to give you this speech, that number has grown to 264.